 - Climbing is actually quite safe when compared to many other sports.

 - From 2020, climbing is now included as an Olympic Sport.

 Forms of rock climbing in the Grampians:

 Bouldering is a form of rock climbing that is performed on small rock formations, known as boulders, without the use of ropes or harnesses.
 Often small ‘crash pads’ are used that allow climbers to fall safely.
 Bouldering accounts for approx 15% of the climbs in the Grampians.

 Traditional Rock climbing uses removable “natural” protection, such as metal wedges and camming devices that are placed into natural rock cracks and pockets.
-This gear is not left permanently in the rock and does not require drilling.
+This gear is not left permanently in the rock and does not require drilling, and is therefor very low impact.
 The vast majority (75%) of the recorded rock climbs in the Grampians are Traditional climbs.

 Is climbing where fixed protection (bolts) are required to safely ascend the rock.
 While sport climbing is increasingly popular, it only represents 10% of the rock climbs in the Grampians.